cypress-io/cypress/npm/cypress-schematic/README.md

 Read our docs to learn more about [launching browsers](https://on.cypress.io/launching-browsers) with Cypress.

-### Recording test results to the Cypress Dashboard
+### Recording test results to Cypress Cloud

-We recommend setting your [Cypress Dashboard](https://on.cypress.io/features-dashboard) recording key as an environment variable and NOT as a builder option when running it in CI.
+We recommend setting your [Cypress Cloud](https://on.cypress.io/features-dashboard) recording key as an environment variable and NOT as a builder option when running it in CI.

 ```json
 "cypress-run": {